abernklau1/XRayPneumoniaClassification/README.md

 The goal of this project is to create an image classification model that can successfully classify between X-rays of uninfected and infected lungs.
 The data set we're using is a set of five and a half thousand X-ray images from Guangzhou Women and Children’s Medical Center.
 The data has around a four to one ratio between infected lung images and uninfected lung images.
 After testing a few models, the model that we chose to use was a Convolutional neural network (CNN).

 ## Business Problem
-The goal of our project is to build an image classification model that can correctly identify between x-rays of infected and healthy lungs.
-It's important that our model has high accuracy.
-With a low accuracy our model would misdiagnose too much.
+Death rate from Pneumonia has hit with an all time high.
+As of 2018 the cdc reported 1.5 mil ER visits, a 16% increase in total deaths in 2020, and among those deaths and more around the world the WHO reports ~2.5 mil deaths of children under five every year.
+Due to this large number of deaths, Pneumonia is consistently estimated as the leading cause of childhood mortality.
+The Guangzhou Women and Children's Medical Center recognizes the severity of this problem and has asked us to build an image classification model that correctly identifies between x-rays of lungs infected with Pneumonia and lungs that are healthy.

 ## Data
-Our data was five and a half thousand X-ray images from Guangzhou Women and Children’s Medical Center.
-Our data was also consentaily and ethically obtained.
+Our data includes 5.5k X-ray images from the Guangzhou Women and Children’s Medical Center.
+Our data was also ethically obtained.
 The data did contain some significant class imbalance.
 We had four times as many images of infected lungs compared to images of uninfected lungs.

 ## Methods
 ![CNN image](https://user-images.githubusercontent.com/82346896/142509391-253d3584-9229-49d7-9fbb-fa67b224fcca.JPG)